SPARCED/LinResSims/README.md

 ### Singularity Installation

 [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) is a containerization platform designed specifically for high-performance computing (HPC) and research environments.
 It allows users to create, distribute, and execute portable, reproducible containers across different systems.
 Unlike Docker, Singularity focuses on usability in environments where users don't have root access, such as shared HPC clusters.

-**Key Features:**

-1. **Rootless Execution:** Users don't need root privileges to run containers, enhancing security.
-2. **File System Binding:** Provides seamless integration with the host system by binding directories into the container.
-3. **Portability:** Containers can be moved and executed across different platforms without modification.
-4. **Support for MPI:** Well-suited for parallel computing environments, allowing easy integration with MPI libraries.

----

 #### Building the Singularity Container from a Definition File

-To build a container using the `sparced.def` file, make the following alterations to the `container/linressims.def file`:
+To build a container using the `sparced.def` file, make the following alterations to the `container/linressims.def` file:

 1. On line 6, specify the absolute path of the host system to the LinResSims directory (e.g. ****`/home/username/LinResSims`****)
 2. On line 49, specify the version of OpenMPI running on the host system.